tash1629/Game-of-Bingo/README.md

 # Game-of-Bingo
-Simple game of Bingo.
+Simple game of Bingo in Python.
 Bingo occurs only when a row is completed.